Food discourse and fascism/Franco regime (1939-1959) (nineteenth-century Spanish literature and nation building)

 Spanish, Australian and Latin American food culture (Gender and food)

 Dr Lara Anderson is convenor of Spanish and Latin American Studies.
-Her main research area is Spanish food culture, and she is presently finalising a monograph, which looks at food discourse as both a site of control and resistance during the first two decades of the Franco regime.
+Her main research area is Spanish food culture, and she has a forthcoming monograph with the University of Toronto Press, which looks at food discourse as both a site of control and resistance during the first two decades of the Franco regime.
 She has published extensively on many aspects of Spanish food discourse, such as culinary nationalism, food and politics and food and gender in leading international journals.
 She has, also, co-edited a journal issue entitled Transhispanic Food Cultural Studies, which delineates the emerging field of Hispanic Cultural Food Studies, inserting Hispanist voices into the arena of food studies and making food central to a praxis of cultural studies in the transhispanic world.
 She also writes about Australian food culture, in particular food multiculturalism, culinary xenophobia and refugee and migrant food initiatives.
 She has written, too, about Latin American food culture in the context of Australian food multiculturalism and can supervise on any of these areas.
-She also written a number of research articles on teaching related topics such as the place or WIL in tertiary language, the place of food studies in tertiary language studies and is currently working on an article about the role of visual art and art galleries in the languages.
+She has also written a number of research articles on teaching related topics such as the place or WIL in tertiary language, the place of food studies in tertiary language studies and the role of visual art and art galleries in the languages.

 I am happy to supervise in the areas of Hispanic Studies and Food Studies.
 I have supervised on Peru's gastronomic boom, Spanish film and Argentine literature in the context of authoritarian rule and censorship.